djh00t/module_gobbler_file_manager/README.md

 # Klingon File Manager

 ## Introduction
-The Klingon File Manager is a Python module designed for managing files both locally and on AWS S3 storage.
+Klingon File Manager is a Python module designed for managing files both locally and on AWS S3 storage.
 It provides functionalities to 'get', 'post', and 'delete' files using a unified interface.

 ## Installation
 Run the following command to install the package: